-World Cerebral Palsy Day is a global movement of people with cerebral palsy and their families, and the organisations that support them, in more than 60 countries.
+World Cerebral Palsy Day is a global movement of people with cerebral palsy and their families, and the organizations that support them, in more than 60 countries.
 The day is an opportunity to celebrate, raise awareness and take action to ensure that people with CP have the same rights, access and opportunity as anyone else in their communities.
-World CP Day is sponsored by The Allergan Foundation.

 World Cerebral Palsy Day [WCPD] is a social movement of, by and for the CP community.
 World CP Day encourages action taken locally to help realize the global movement for change.

 To ensure that individuals with Cerebral Palsy have the same rights, access and opportunities as anyone else.